NESCent/phylocommons/README.md

         * ADMINS: add a list of ('name', 'email@domain.org') tuples for each administrator.
         * TIME_ZONE, LANGUAGE_CODE: you can change these if necessary.
         * SECRET_KEY: generate your own unique secret key!
 This can be done with django-admin.py startproject
+        * TREESTORE_KWARGS: dictionary of keyword arguments to be passed to the Treestore.
+Common options are 'dsn', 'user', and 'password'.

 3. Run `python manage.py syncdb`.
 You'll be prompted to create a superuser account.